baranikannan/clark/README.md

 1. When one node gets terminated the cluster is recovering fine but when two nodes gets terminated the cluster Leader election fails and cluster is failing.
-2. Log rotation and upload needs to ne implemented.
+2. Log rotation and upload needs to be implemented.